Teekkarikomissio/teekkarikomissio.fi/_content/kulttuuri/kunniateekkarius/kunniateekkarius.en.md

 ---
 title: Honorary Teekkari Status
 ---
 A person can be named an Honorary Teekkari in Turku by a decision of the Teekkarikomissio's board if they have significantly promoted teekkari culture and have been a local and national influencer in the Turku teekkari community.
-To date, there are three Honorary Teekkaris who have been granted the cap under a so-called special permit.
+To date, there are Honorary Teekkaris who have been granted the cap under a so-called special permit.
 The use of the cap is thus permitted for them in accordance with the [rules](/en/yhdistys/dokumentit).
 Listed below are the current Honorary Teekkaris and the reasons why these particular individuals were chosen to be named Honorary Teekkaris in Turku.
 Additionally, at the bottom of this page, you will find the speech given by the Vice Rector Emeritus of the University of Turku Mika Hannula on the steps of Turku Cathedral on April 30, 2025, upon receiving his cap.

 ## Honorary Teekkaris in Turku